jesperfj/jax-rs-heroku/README.md

-## JAX-RS with Jersey/Grizzly on Heroku
+## JAX-RS with Jersey and Grizzly or Jetty on Heroku

 JAX-RS is a great way to build RESTful services in Java.
 This is a very quick and simple example of how you can deploy a JAX-RS application on Heroku.
-It's based on the helloworld sample in the [Jersey 1.0.3 samples collection](http://download.java.net/maven/2/com/sun/jersey/samples/jersey-samples/1.0.3/jersey-samples-1.0.3-project.zip).
-A few tweaks was made which you can see in the commit log.

 Assuming you're already set up with Heroku including the foreman tool, all you need to do to run this locally is